 Design life

-All stormwaters must be designed and constructed for an ultimate asset life of at least 100 years.
+All stormwater assets and networks must be designed and constructed for an ultimate asset life of at least 100 years.
 Some components of detention and treatment devices such as wetlands, rain gardens and other systems will require earlier renovation or replacement as part of ensuring long term function.
 These assets will require an accepted operations and maintenance manual which details the ongoing asset management needs.

 Where any proposed device is designed with an asset life less than 100 years, this decision must be justified in design documentation and the asset renewal requirements fully document in an operations and maintenance plan which must be provided to Council for acceptance.